interactive-fiction-class/interactive-fiction-class.github.io/homeworks/progress-report1/pr1.md

 # What to Submit
 Submit the following to [Gradescope](https://www.gradescope.com/courses/354158/assignments/1944469):
 * `lit_review.pdf` which contains your literature review.
 This can be in any format you like.
 We find that using Google Docs and then downloading as a PDF works well for this sort of thing.
-* `milestone2.pdf` which contains your project proposal.
+* `milestone2.pdf` which contains your milestone 2 submission.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.
 While not required, we highly recommend that you use LaTeX and a conference template.
 You may choose to use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm).